mebeim/aoc/2020/README.md

 satisfy the formula `(t + i) % p == 0`.

 *NOTE: going ahead, some basic knowledge of
-[modular arithmetic][wiki-modular-arithmetic] is required, so go ahead and read the Wikipedia articles I'll be linking from now on if you have never heard of some of these concepts.*
+[modular arithmetic][wiki-modular-arithmetic] is required, so feel free to stop and read the Wikipedia articles I'll be linking if you are not familiar with some of these concepts.*

 Putting these constraints in terms of modular arithmetic, using the